isaacyakl/brandojs/README.md

 ## ➤ To-Do

+### Planned

 Features and fixes planned for development.

--  Add console feedback for invalid options
 -  Warn users about setting transition animations time > timeout in both usage section and console
 -  Add explanation of how the library works and credit learning sources
 -  Create React component
 -  [Update year date in LICENSE automatically](https://github.com/marketplace/actions/update-license-copyright-year-s)

+### Ideas

+Ideas I have thought up but will not add unless [requested](https://github.com/isaacyakl/brandojs/issues/new/choose).

 -  Add event hooks:
    -  onChange()
    -  afterChange()
 -  Add previous()

 Have a feature request?
-Create a [new issue](https://github.com/isaacyakl/brandojs/issues/new) and select the "Feature request" type OR write the feature yourself and create a pull request.
+Create a [new issue](https://github.com/isaacyakl/brandojs/issues/new/choose) and select the "Feature request" type OR write the feature yourself and create a pull request.